openstack-archive/fuel-docs/pages/reference-architecture/0010-overview.rst

   `nova-compute` controls the life cycle of these VMs.

 **Networking:**
-  Because an OpenStack cluster (virtually) always includes multiple servers, the ability for them to communicate with each other and with the outside world is crucial.
+  Typically, an OpenStack environment includes multiple servers that need to communicate to each other and to outside world.
+Fuel supports both old `nova-network` and new `neutron` based OpenStack Networking

-  Networking in OpenStack was originally handled by the `nova-network` service, but it has given way to the newer `neutron` (formerly `quantum`) networking service. `nova-network` still has some advantages over `neutron`, so Fuel supports both.
-With `nova-network`, Flat-DHCP and VLAN modes are available.
-With `neutron`, VLAN or GRE can be used for network segmentation.
+  implementations:

+  * With `nova-network`, Flat-DHCP and VLAN modes are available.

+  * With `neutron`, GRE tunnels or VLANs can be used for network segmentation.

 **Storage:**
-  OpenStack provides for two different types of storage: block storage and object storage.
-Block storage is traditional data storage, with volumes composed of small, fixed-size blocks that are mapped to locations on storage media.
-In OpenStack, block storage is managed by `cinder` service.

-  Object storage implements a pragmatic middle ground between block storage and hierarchical file systems: data is exposed as a flat set of variable-size objects, and is separated from metadata.
-OpenStack provides a reference implementation of object storage in `swift` service, Fuel also supports using `Ceph` as object storage backend for various OpenStack components.

-  In addition to being useful to store your users' data, object storage is also used by the OpenStack `glance` service for storing the images used to create new VMs.
+  OpenStack requires block and object storage to be provisioned.
+Fuel provides the following storage options out of the box:

+  * Cinder LVM provides persistent block storage to virtual machines over iSCSI protocol

+  * Swift object store can be used by Glance to store VM images and snapshots, it may also be used directly by applications

+  * Ceph combines object and block storage and can replace either one or both of the above.

+  Unlike Swift and Ceph, Cinder LVM doesn't implement data redundancy, you should use Ceph for volumes if you need your block storage to be resilient.

-These services can be combined in many different ways.
-Out of the box, Fuel supports the following deployment configurations:
+Compute, Networking, and Storage services can be combined in many different ways.
+Out of the box, Fuel supports the following deployment
+configurations:

 - :ref:`Multi-node <Multi-node>`
 - :ref:`Multi-node with HA <Multi-node_HA>`